 Want to save this recipe for later?

-Look for a ham that's fully cooked and around 3 to 4 pounds.
-A 5-pound ham would not fit in my air fryer without slicing it down some.
+- Boneless Fully Cooked Ham: Look for a ham that's fully cooked and around 3 to 4 pounds.
+A 5-pound ham may not fit many air fryer models without slicing it down some.
 The size ham you may want to use will vary based on the air fryer model you own.
+If you don't want the hassle of slicing up the ham, look for one that is pre-sliced.

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.